beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 built-in beans in CDI so this wouldn't add much complexity.
 The CDI runtime would use this factory whenever a `Validator` or `ValidatorFactory` is retrieved.

+One advantage of this solution is to keep things minimalist and leave the wiring to the various DI solution (that's their job after all).
+Also in a DI environment, `ValidatorFactory` will likely be built by the DI system and thus passing injected `MessageInterpolator`, `TraversableResolver` and `ConstraintValidatorFactory` is easy.

+Note that the Bean Validation bootstrap process needs to provide the data from `validation.xml`.

+Bean Validation should also define the expected CDI producer method and even potentially provide an implementation?
+Question: how to make that portable across Bean Validation providers?

 #### Option 4: Add a method accepting an `InstanceProvider` implementation in Bean Validation's bootstrap

     ValidatorFactory factory = Validation